Local setup¶

 If Python is not installed or the version is lower than 3.10, download the latest version from python.org/downloads.

-For Linux users, you can run:
+For Linux users, run:

 -